 Fast food is the term given to food that can be prepared and served very quickly.
-Typically the term refers to food sold in a restaurant or store with low quality preparation and served to thecustomer in packaged from takeout/take-away.Due to the variety of ready-to-eat foods, the interpretation of microbiological results obtained from testing must be accounted for the method of processing and the individual components of the food (Food Standards Australia New Zealand, 2001).Therefore, the current study was planned out to evaluate the bacteriological status of some ready to eat meat meals sold at different districts and restaurants in Benha city Kaliobia Governorate.
+Typically, the term refers to food sold in a restaurant or store with low quality preparation and served to the customer in packaged from takeout/take-away.
+Due to the variety of ready-to-eat foods, the interpretation of microbiological results obtained from testing must be accounted for the method of processing and the individual components of the food (Food Standards Australia New Zealand, 2001).
+Therefore, the current study was planned out to evaluate the bacteriological status of some ready to eat meat meals sold at different districts and restaurants in Benha city Kaliobia Governorate.

-3. MATERIAL AND METHODS
+2. MATERIAL AND METHODS

-3.1.
+2.1.
 Collection of samples

-A total of 100 random samples of ready to eat beef koft, beef liver, shawerma and beef sausage are presented as (25 of each)were collected from different districts and restaurants in Benha city Kaliobia Governorate to be evaluated bacteriologically.
+A total of 100 random samples of ready to eat beef kofta, beef liver, shawerma and beef sausage are presented as (25 of each) were collected from different districts and restaurants in Benha city Kaliobia Governorate to be evaluated bacteriologically.
 Each sample was kept in a separate sterile plastic bag and put in an ice box then transferred to the laboratory under complete aseptic conditions without undue delay and examined bacteriologically to evaluate the bacterial quality of them and to evaluate the hygienic health hazard of contaminated with some food borne pathogens.

-3.2.
+2.2.
 Bacteriological examination

-3.2.1.
-Preparation of samples (APHA.
-1992)
+2.2.1.
+Preparation of samples (American Public Health Association (APHA), 1992).

-To 25 grams of the samples under examination were taken under aseptic condition to sterile stomacher bagthen add 225 ml sterile 0.1% peptone water, the contents were homogenized at Stomacher (M A 106402,France,450 to 640 strokes per minute) for 2 minutes, the mixture was allowed to stand for 5 minutes at room temperature .The contentswere transferred into sterile flask and thoroughly mixed by shaking and 1 ml was transferred into separate tube each containing 9 ml sterile 0.1% peptone water, from which tenth- fold serial dilutions were prepared.
+To 25 grams of the samples under examination were taken under aseptic condition to sterile stomacher bag then add 225 ml sterile 0.1% peptone water, the contents were homogenized at Stomacher (M A 106402, France, 450 to 640 strokes per minute) for 2 minutes, the mixture was allowed to stand for 5 minutes at room temperature The contents were transferred into sterile flask and thoroughly mixed by shaking and 1 ml was transferred into separate tube each containing 9 ml sterile 0.1% peptone water, from which tenth- fold serial dilutions were prepared.
 The prepared samples were subjected to the following bacteriological examination.

-3.2.3.
-Determination of Coliform count (ICMS, 1996)
+2.2.2.
+Determination of Coliform count (International commission of Microbiological Specification for foods (ICMSF), 1996)